What You Will Learn

 Once you know the basic patterns, you have won half the battle!

-The patterns you must especially focus on are the numbers that end as eyen and the addition patterns of numbers in the 70s and 90s.
+The patterns you must especially focus on are the numbers that end in eyen and the addition patterns used for numbers in the 70s and 90s.

-Knowing them prevents you from making mistakes while saying numbers in Haitian Creole.
-Therefore, if you understand patterns, counting in Creole will be easy for you.
+Knowing these patterns helps prevent you from making mistakes while saying numbers in Haitian Creole.
+Therefore, if you understand these patterns, counting in Creole will be easy for you.